 PETER: Yeah, little bit.
 I don’t remember how we got onto this.

 CAITLIN: Yeah, no… Yona’s dad is a really good example of how they do a lot of development with a little.
-They do a lot of showing about the kind of person he is, clearly he has a kind of strength that people don’t really give him credit for; but at the same time he has spoiled his princess rotten, he never married again or produced another child even though, arguably, as the king, he should because he didn’t want anything to happen to Yona or to anyone else in his family.
+They do a lot of showing about the kind of person he is, clearly he has a strength that people don’t really give him credit for.
+But at the same time he has spoiled his princess rotten, he never married again or produced another child even though, arguably, as the king, he should because he didn’t want anything to happen to Yona or to anyone else in his family.

 So yeah, you do kind of learn more about him as the series goes.
 The manga as far as I’ve read—and like I said, I’m up with the US releases—they haven’t really explained why, exactly, Su-Won’s dad was passed over to inherit the throne and why King Il was chosen.

 PETER: So they’re still fighting Su-Won in the manga now?
 Damn.

 CAITLIN: Oh yes.
 Well, it is an epic.
 The manga is an epic and that is sort of the big thing that is happening in the—not “background,” but they are slowly working towards that.

 PETER: Yeah, it really reminds me of—what’s the thing Hiromu Arakawa is doing right now.?